The Energy Crisis Is Diffusing into Grain Markets

 Egypt depends on Israeli natural gas, which has been cut.

-Within the nitrogen complex there are alternatives, UAN (liquid nitrogen fertilizer) being the main one, but it faces the same supply constraints.
+UAN (liquid nitrogen fertilizer) being the main alternative, but it faces the same supply constraints.

 Back in 2021-22 during the start of the Russia-Ukraine conflict, the concern was losing Ukrainian wheat.
-Grain prices surged and farmers had a higher value for what they were selling.
-Rising input costs were painful, but rising crop prices provided an offset.
+Grain prices surged.
+Rising energy/input costs were painful, but rising crop prices provided an offset.

 The longer this goes on, the more the supply picture shifts.
-Less fertilizer means fewer planted acres, which means lower yields.
-The market narrative moves from “we still have plenty of supply” to “we have lost significant yield potential and need to start pricing that in.”
-Other farm input costs, particularly diesel, have also risen sharply, adding further pressure to already thin margins.
+Less fertiliser means fewer planted acres, which means lower yields.
+The market narrative moves from “we still have plenty of grain supply” to “we have lost significant yield potential and need to start pricing that in.”
+Other farm input costs, particularly diesel, have also risen, adding pressure to already thin margins.

 Sentiment